RUGGI0/assignment1_rt/README.md

 During this phase:
 - The turtles keep moving normally.
 - Their pens turn **red**.
-- A **short red trail is drawn**, visually indicating an incoming collision.
+- A brief red trail is drawn, indicating that a collision is imminent.
 - If the turtles move apart again, pens return to **blue**.

 ## 3) Collision phase